 Consumers have started to pay more attention to health and tend to pay more to purchase quality dietary supplements.
-The increasing demand for health is bringing dietary supplement as a booming business.
+The increasing demand for health is bringing dietary supplements into a booming business.

 Chinese consumers prefer dietary supplements with long-term validation and strict quality control.
 The demands in the new era have set a higher standard for products.

-Since this increasing interest on quality products, what companies should do, in their marketing strategies, is to underline the quality of their products.
-For example, GNC China, pointed out that GNC always aims at providing high-quality, safe and reliable dietary supplements to its consumers.
-In addition, its partnership with Remintongtai indicates its ambition in China market while also enabling Chinese consumer a more convenient way to obtain high-quality dietary supplements.
+Since this increasing interest in quality products, what companies should do, in their marketing strategies, is to underline the quality of their products.
+For example, GNC China pointed out that GNC always aims at providing high-quality, safe, and reliable dietary supplements to its consumers.
+In addition, its partnership with Remintongtai indicates its ambition in China market while also enabling Chinese consumers a more convenient way to obtain high-quality dietary supplements.

 Current lifestyle drive demand for dietary supplements in China